RouhanifardLab/PsiNanopore/README.md

 ```
 Rscript SignalView.R -f data/sample_001.txt  -g data/sample_002.txt -s "+" -p 75814112 -c "chr4" -o "out.pdf"
 ```
-*Please note that the first run might take longer if you don't have all the packages installed already.
-Be patient with your first run, next ones will be super fast!*

 # Options
   + Run ```Rscript SignalView.R -h```  in your command line to see the description of all the available options.